ngilmore/ml_model_deployment/README.md

 ## Projects

 1. Predict the sale price of houses using Lasso regression (dataset from [Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data)).

 - Initial data gathering/analysis, feature engineering/selection, model building/evaluation done locally in Jupyter notebooks.
 - Development of deployable/scaleable model then moved to .py (VS Code) files.
 Wrapped model in a Flask application with testing, versioning, and packaging for deployment and re-use.
 Added CI/CD through the inclusion of GitHub (source code control), GemFury (packaging), and Circleci (automated testing and deployment).
 - Deployed to Production on [Heroku](https://lasso-reg-model.herokuapp.com/version) (PaaS) without containers automatically once CI/CD pipeline runs successfully.
 - Dockerized the model and app for deployment to Production.
   - TODO: Deploy model as Docker container to Heroku - requires a plan upgrade on Heroku to allow for Docker Layer caching.
   - TODO: Deploy model as Docker container to AWS (IaaS).

 2. Differentiate weeds from crop seedlings using a convolutional neural network (CNN).

+- Goal of the project is to correctly identify the weed type from a variety of weed and crop RGB images using a rather big dataset (2GB).
 - TODO: Build and deploy this model.

 ## Machine Learning Pipeline: Overview